Cheatsheet: PostgreSQL

 Create user:

-sudo --user postgres createuser --superuser <username>
+sudo --user postgres createuser --superuser <username>Or shorthand:

-sudo -u postgres createuser -s <username>
+sudo -u postgres createuser -s <username>Notes:

 - This step is optional if you plan to use the default

-superuser. - Passing
+postgressuperuser. - Passing

-when creating local users is for convenience, you probably need to be more careful with what privileges a user is granted on remote systems. - Pass
+--superuseror-swhen creating local users is for convenience, you probably need to be more careful with what privileges a user is granted on remote systems. - Pass

-if you want to set a password for the new user. - For ease of use in running subsequent commands, you can set
+--pwpromptor-Ptocreateuserif you want to set a password for the new user. - For ease of use in running subsequent commands, you can set

-to be the same as the current system user.
+<username>to be the same as the current system user.

 - This step is optional if you plan to use the default